Mountain Land Rehabilitation is committed to providing rehabilitation services in a quality and cost-efficient manner.

 Our shared responsibility and commitment in this effort will ensure that “our vision is to be a vital and valued provider of health care and related services while helping our customers and our employees achieve their potential” which began in 1982 will continue on into the future.

-The first element of an effective Compliance Program is designation of a Compliance Officer (CCO) and a Compliance Committee.
+The second element of an effective Compliance Program is designation of a Compliance Officer (CCO) and a Compliance Panel.
 The CCO runs the day-to-day operations of the Compliance Program and the Compliance and Business Integrity (CBI) Panel provides oversight and a mechanism to advise leadership of Compliance activities.
 The CBI Panel includes mandatory members, such as the CCO, the HIPAA Privacy Officer, and at least one member of the Board of Directors and a senior Company officer.
-The CBI Panel meets on a quarterly basis and uses a formal agenda based on the seven original elements of an effective compliance program plus the two additional elements per supplemental guidance from the Department of Health and Human Services (DHHS).
+The CBI Panel meets on a regular basis and uses a formal agenda based on the seven elements of an effective compliance program plus the two additional elements per supplemental guidance from the Department of Health and Human Services (DHHS).

 Supplemental guidance (+2) from DHHS provides two additional elements of an effective Compliance Program.
 These are 1) creation of a Compliance Annual Report; and 2) Creation of a Risk Assessment document.